vpralhad/buttons-cards_survey/README.md

 # Survey using Buttons and Cards + Smartsheet API

 Webex Teams bot is created for completing survey.
-They survey will be completed using Buttons and Cards as part of the bot.The result of the survey is posted in smartsheet after submitting though buttons and cards.
+They survey will be completed using Buttons and Cards (Guide - https://developer.webex.com/docs/api/guides/cards) as part of the bot.The result of the survey is posted in smartsheet after submitting though buttons and cards.

 Pre-requisites:
 1. Python (using 3.8 for this project)